create an empty list name myList

 # Initialize a counter variable x to the value 0

-# Using a while loop, iterate through the list to find the minimum
+# Using a loop, iterate through the list to find the minimum

 # Inside the loop, if the current element at location x (myList[x]) is less than minNum, then